slotThe/slotThe.github.io/posts/2023-01-14-orgmode-refiling.md

 for popping up another prompt that asks for a heading.
 The latter refiles everything under the specified (as the second argument) heading.

-The way `orgPromptRefile` works is that, after querying for a `TODO`, it *always* inserts the note into the file and then *possibly* refiles it to another heading.
+The way `orgPromptRefile` works is that, after querying for a TODO, it *always* inserts the note into the file and then *possibly* refiles it to another heading.
 This way, you don't need to worry about losing notes when you abort the refiling prompt or enter a non-existent